Post Summary: What Separates Web Design Advice From a Sales Pitch

 How to Tell the Difference

-The upsell version sounds like this: This new product came down my pipeline and I think it’s perfect for you.
+The upsell shape sounds like this: This new product came down my pipeline and I think it’s perfect for you.
 No specifics.
 No analysis.
 Just a product and a price.

-The real version sounds like this: I was analyzing your site.
+The recommendation shape sounds like this: I was analyzing your site.
 I found some areas that can be improved in your marketing.
-It just so happens there’s a tool that fits, but I didn’t want to just sell it to you — I wanted to make sure it was right for you.
+It just so happens there’s a tool that fits, but I didn’t want to just sell it to you, I wanted to make sure it was right for you.
 So this is what I did on your analysis.
 Found some gaps.
 What do you think?

 Totally different.

 One of those conversations starts with a product the company wants to sell.
 The other starts with your situation.
-If your web company leads with what they found in your data and asks what you think before quoting a price — that’s a recommendation.
-If they lead with a product name and a monthly fee — that’s a pitch.
-And you’ve heard enough of those.
+If your web company leads with what they found in your data and asks what you think before quoting a price, that’s a recommendation.
+If it opens with a product name and a monthly fee, that’s a pitch.

 Yeetish Questions